APogue/APogue.github.io/_posts/posts/2024-08-18-UCLA-title-VI.md

                 - Discrimination Prevention Office (DPO)

+                    - Where did it go? [site](https://equity.ucla.edu/about-us/our-teams/civil-rights-office/discrimination-prevention/)

 - Title VI

-    - “[Title VI]69 of the Civil Rights Act of 1964 prohibits discrimination based on race, color, or national origin in programs or activities that receive federal financial assistance.
+    - “Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color, or national origin in programs or activities that receive federal financial assistance.
 Title VI states that:

     No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
 70